Molecular-Biophysics-Database/mbdb-docs/pages/issues/app-issues.md

 When a chemical is successfully found, it is impossible to reset the search in the same field to find a different compound.
 V 0.3.4.

-### Seaching all records on frontpage does not work

-the /search endpoint doesn't invoke the global search and instead just gives a blank page

 ### Record view - width of the graphical representation